-Company-owned branches take dedicated time and concerted effort to open.
+Management is committed to finding additional location opportunities each year.
+It is judicious in selecting when and where CXI opens company-owned locations moving forward in markets and environments with the most positive indicators of success based on its internal evaluation process.
 Resources, personnel and capital investment at the opening and early stages of the branch's launch are required to successfully make it profitable.
 CXI's market selection process and marketing strategy have proven time and time again to provide positive return for the company.